Monitoring Kubernetes using Grafana and Prometheus

 undefined

-Let's try a third important metric to watch, like the total number of restarts of our container.
+Let's try a third important metric to watch, like the total number of container restarts.
 You can access this information using kube_pod_container_status_restarts_total or kube_pod_container_status_restarts_total{namespace="<namespace>"} for a specific namespace.

 There are many other important metrics to watch in production.
-Some of them are common and related to Nodes, Pods, Kube API, CPU, memory, storage and resource usage in general.
+Some are common and related to Nodes, Pods, Kube API, CPU, memory, storage and resource usage.
 These are some examples:

 • kube_node_status_capacity_cpu_cores : describes nodes CPU capacity